 “Yeah, I didn’t want to invest too much in decor to start either.
 Same philosophy.
 Better to play it safe, it might not work out.
 Once I have more customers, I’ll make the place more attractive.
 I have a vision.”

-I had already picked up a take-out menu, because I couldn’t imagine convincing my husband this was a great place for romantic dining so I asked, “have you ever considered letting your customers bring their own wine at dinner?” (several really successful BYOBs are within a 5 mile radius) in similar rustic locations.
+I had already picked up a take-out menu because I couldn’t imagine convincing anyone this was a great place for atmospheric dining so I asked, “have you ever considered letting your customers bring their own wine at dinner?” (several really successful BYOBs are within a 5-mile radius) in similar rustic locations.

 “Oh no. The insurance would be too much, you know and there’s the fear that a fight could break out.”

 Okay, I don’t know about you, but the last fear on my mind when I plan for an evening of romantic ethnic dining (in a Suburban area) is a brawl.
 His fears were driving his business plan.
 A coat of paint, some sorbet in the freezer it wouldn’t take much.
 What was he really afraid of?